syncfusion-content/wpf-docs/wpf/ComboBox/Getting-Started.md

 1. Add the below required assembly references to the project,
            * Syncfusion.Shared.WPF
-2. Import Wizard namespace **Syncfusion.Windows.Tools.Controls**.
+2. Import ComboBoxAdv namespace **Syncfusion.Windows.Tools.Controls**.
-3. Create Wizard control instance and add it to the page.
+3. Create ComboBoxAdv control instance and add it to the page.
 {% tabs %}
 {% highlight c# %}
 using System.Windows;